Timoteo Ogando: Later career

-Bust of Timoteo Ogando in Parque Independencia, Santo Domingo, Dominican Republic.

 After the Dominican Republic's independence was restored, Ogando allied himself with Cabral.
 He was the first to rebel against Buenaventura Báez's authoritarian regime, when he had barely been in power for a month.
 Both Andrés and he, carrying the rank of generals, were preponderant factors in this war that culminated in the fall of the dictator Báez.
 Along with Cabral, they participated in the battles of Yaque del Sur and Viajama, the hills of Baní and San Cristóbal.
 In Las Matas de Farfán, with only 30 men commanded by Cabral, they defeated Carlos Báez, brother of the President who had 700 well-armed men.

 Báez was deposed in 1874, he supported the government of Ignacio María González and was part of his entourage when he visited Cibao in the middle of that year.
 In August he participated in the beginning of the revolutionary movement that began in Santiago with the assault on the San Luis fortress.
 After González's attempt to arrest Gregorio Luperón, members of the liberal party (or blues), grouped in the patriotic association Liga de la Paz and those of the Amantes de la Luz society, accused the President of having violated the Constitution and of embezzlement of public funds.

 While waiting for Congress to hear the complaint, liberals and Baecistas (reds), wishing to avoid a civil war, agreed to propose to González that they would withdraw the accusation in exchange for his resignation, which he made effective in February 1876.
 He continued to be faithful to González, conspiring against the government of Fernando Arturo de Meriño, who became president on July 23, 1880.
 Pursued by government troops, he had to abandon his residence for several months.

 He achieved the greatest political preeminence in the governments of Ulises Heureaux.
 After he was assassinated in 1899, he offered his services to President Horacio Vásquez, who sent him to Montecristi to quell a revolt on the Northwest Line.

 In 1902, Ogando, at the old age of 84, he led a group of Dominicans in civil war that gave rise to the presidency of Pierre Nord Alexis in Haiti.

 He died on June 11, 1908, at the age of 89, in Santo Domingo.